-- Illness
+•Illness

-- Death in the immediate family
+- · Death in the immediate family

-- Observation of a religious holiday
+- •Observation of a religious holiday

 - Family emergency

-- Circumstances that cause reasonable concern to the parent(s)/guardian(s) for the safety or health of the student.
+• Circumstances that cause reasonable concern to the parent(s)/guardian(s)

+for the safety or health of the student.

-- College visit (3 per school year)
+•College visit (3 per school year)

-- Other situations beyond the control of the student as approved by the principal.
+•Other situations beyond the control of the student as approved by the principal.

-Reporting Absences
+REPORTING ABSENCES

-In the event of an absence, the student's parent/guardian must call the 24-hour Attendance Office phone number (630)627-2595.
+In the event of an absence, the student's parent/guardian must call the 24-hour Attendance Office phone number (630) 469-6500.
 Calls must be received by 10:30a.m. on or before the day of the absence, stating the student's name, ID number, relation to the student, and reason for absence.
 However, school officials have the prerogative to determine whether a student is excused or truant.
 For unreported absences, the Attendance Office will make a reasonable effort to telephone the parent(s)/guardian(s).
 An excused absence from school allows the student to receive full credit for missed work.
-It is the student's responsibility to contact his/her teachers for make-up dates/ deadlines for all assignments and tests missed during excused absences.
-Parent(s)/ Guardian(s) are responsible for updating home, work and cell phone numbers to the Guidance Office by calling (630) 424-7148.
-When a parent(s)/guardian(s) is required to be out of town for family or business matters, he or she must notify the Attendance Office prior to leaving town.
+It is the student's responsibility to contact their teachers for make-up dates/ deadlines for all assignments and tests missed during excused absences.

+When a parent(s)/guardian(s) is required to be out of town for family or business matters, the Attendance Office must be notified prior to leaving town.